-Gay History Month – October 7th: LBJ’s Gay Buddy Gets Busted, Bette Davis, Radclyffe Hall and the AFL-CIO
+Gay/LGBT History Month – October 7th: LBJ’s Gay Best Bud Gets Busted, Bette Davis, Radclyffe Hall and the AFL-CIO

 1943: Famed author Radclyffe Hall passes away.
 Hall’s novel “The Well of Loneliness” was banned in several countries because of lesbian content.

 In 1907 at the Homburg spa in Germany, Hall met Mabel Batten, a well-known amateur singer of lieder.
 Batten (nicknamed “Ladye”) was 51 to Hall’s 27, and was married with an adult daughter and grandchildren.
 They fell in love, and after Batten’s husband died they set up residence together.
 Batten gave Hall the nickname John, which she used the rest of her life.
 Under Batten’s influence, Hall converted to Roman Catholicism because for Hall and other lesbians of the early twentieth century, such as Alice B. Toklas, the church’s erasure of female sexuality offered a cover for lesbianism.

 In 1915 Hall fell in love with Mabel Batten’s cousin Una Troubridge (1887–1963), a sculptor who was the wife of Vice-Admiral Ernest Troubridge, and the mother of a young daughter.
 Batten died the following year, and in 1917 Radclyffe Hall and Una Troubridge began living together.
 The relationship would last until Hall’s death.
 In 1934 Hall fell in love with Russian émigré Evguenia Souline and embarked upon a long-term affair with her, which Troubridge painfully tolerated.